Kris-Adhikari/Interactive-Learning-Platform/README.md

 ## Backend:
 - Flask (Python) handles backend functionality with the chatbot
 ## Database:
-- SQLite for storing user emails, and coming soon profiles/achievements
+- PostgreSQL for storing user emails, and coming soon profiles/achievements
 ## APIs:
 - OpenAI API for an interactive support chatbot
 - Put your own API key in the .env to run